Distance: 20.7 km – Elevation +200 m -120 m

 I was in no hurry to leave Reims this morning- I had around 25 kilometres to where I was staying but could not get in until after 7.00 pm.
 So I took a leisurely breakfast and chatted with the owner of the hotel.
-He spoke good english and told me he had lived in Bradford as a boy- his father was an English soldier and his mother was French.
+He spoke good English and told me he had lived in Bradford as a boy- his father was an English soldier and his mother was French.
 When he was about 10 his parents separated and his mum had to return to France bringing him with her.

 I had previously decided to attend mass in the cathedral and arrived in time for the 9.30 am service.
-The choir and the organ music was just divine and very moving- the priest spoke with a such gentle voice.
-It was so different to the services I had attended whilst walking the Camino in Spain last year which I found a little harsh.
+The choir and the organ music was just divine and very moving and the priest spoke with a such gentle voice.
+It was so different from the services I had attended whilst walking the Camino in Spain last year which I found a little harsh.
 What surprised me was that some of the congregation, residents of Reims, attending the service arrive late or leave early.
-At some point in the service an elderly lady dressed in a white dress with polka dots and a hat with a black net veil arrived and walked down the aisle to her seat.
+At some point in the service, an elderly lady dressed in a white dress with polka dots and a hat with a black net veil arrived and walked down the aisle to her seat.
 She had a significant limp but everything about this lady was so elegant and the limp was part of that elegance and when she reached her seat she knelt and gave the sign of the cross with a single movement that just flowed – I will always remember that moment.

-At the end of the service I felt a tap on my shoulder and as I turned there was man with a wonderful smile “ compostella ?” he asked.
+At the end of the service I felt a tap on my shoulder and as I turned there was a man with a wonderful smile “ Compostella ?” he asked.
 Reims is where two pilgrimage paths meet – a path from Holland to Santiago de Compostella meets the Via Francigena the road to Rome – he also was a pilgrim but was going to Santiago.

 Leaving Reims the route took me along the Canal de l’Aisne à La Marne